Hearst Ranch

 The other ranch is the 73000 acre Jack Ranch at Cholame, California, which was acquired by the Hearst Corporation in 1966.
 The Jack Ranch comprises most of Rancho Cholame, an 1844 land grant, plus additional lands.
 The ranch's Circle C brand is the oldest registered brand in use in California.

 A third collection of Hearst ranches was acquired by the Army to form Fort Hunter Liggett.

 Description

 The Hearst ranch produces branded grass-fed beef for the retail markets, selling primarily to Whole Foods in Southern California.
 The ranch is managed by Stephen Thompson Hearst, the great-grandson of William Randolph Hearst.
 The ranch is permanently protected under a conservation agreement signed in 2005 by the Hearst Corporation, American Land Conservancy, California Rangeland Trust, and the State of California.

+Airport

+The ranch has a private airstrip, Hearst Airport.
+It was first constructed in 1928 or before.
+In 1935 or 1936 it was moved to a different location.
+It was moved to its third and present location in 1946.
+It is not open to public traffic.